-Jay Lassiter is a long-time advocate for cannabis and LGBT rights.
+Jay Lassiter is a long-time NJ cannabis activist and LGBT rights advocate.
 June is Pride Month and a perfect time to get Lassiter’s perspective on the issues.

 “Sometimes it feels like, oh my God I can’t believe how much progress we’ve made!
 Other times it feels like it’s taken forever,” Lassiter said about the journey.
 “Sometimes even on the same day.
 It’s rewarding and challenging still,” he said.

 “I’ll give Phil Murphy some credit.
 It has become easier to get into the program,” he said.

 But even that has its side effects.
 It has made the lines longer when that was always an issue.
 Lassiter said it was almost like going backward.

 Cannabis policy and politics have changed greatly since Lassiter first became involved as an NJ cannabis activist.
 The first rally he went to was organized by a guy he had a crush on, and the attendees were mainly HIV-positive.

 “Pot rallies in the early 90s centered on the AIDs crisis,” Lassiter said.
 “It was a direct response to the sick and dying queer.
 Dead queers gave us medical marijuana in America,” he said.

 Lassiter went to California in the mid-90’s when medical marijuana was gaining popularity.